kinetikalab/project_aetheris/README.md

 While these reactions are not particularly fast, ozone is a stable molecule and can accumulate in the discharge chamber, reaching high concentrations.
 Furthermore, HO₂ is a reactive radical that easily dissolves in water, generating hydroxyl radicals in the liquid phase.
 It plays a significant role in Advanced Oxidation Processes (AOPs) in water.

+Too simple fot you?
+You can [read more](/discharge_model/glinding_arc_in_ejector_flow.pdf) in the discharge model documentation, where the concept is discussed in greater detail

 ## In Summary

 An ozone-hydroxyl mixture in highly humid air is an excellent combination for mixing with contaminated water.